This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Suicide among Specific Rural Populations

-There are particular groups of rural residents who are more vulnerable or face additional constraints to preventive services that increase their risk of suicide.
-These populations include veterans, American Indians/Alaska Natives, farm workers, and people who are lesbian, gay, bisexual, transgender, queer/questioning, or intersex (LGBTQI+).
+There are particular groups of rural residents who face additional constraints to preventive services that increase their risk of suicide.
+These populations include veterans, tribal communities, and farm workers.
 By understanding the unique challenges these groups face, rural communities and partners can tailor programs to effectively prevent suicide.

 Veterans